De-Bunking the "Alpha Dog" Theory

 Despite the strong emergence of positive reinforcement-based training in the last 20 years, the Monks don’t seem to have grasped that the “respect” part needs to go both ways for a truly compassionate communion with your dog.
 Perhaps one of these days . . .

-Birth of Modern Training Era
+The Birth of Positive-Reinforcement Training

 Just when it seemed that dog training had completely stagnated in turn-of-the-century military-style dominance-theory training, marine mammal trainer Karen Pryor wrote her seminal book, Don’t Shoot the Dog.
 Published in 1985, this small, unassuming volume was intended as a self-help book for human behavior.
 The author never dreamed that her modest book, paired with a small plastic box that made a clicking sound, would launch a massive paradigm shift in the world of dog training and behavior.
 But it did.